What is MCAMC?

 The Live Round comes last, and you will again be working within your team.
 The style of the questions will be similar to that of the Individual Round, with a slight difficulty increase because you will be working as a team.
 Questions will come in sets of 3, and there are 8 sets of questions.
 The difficulty increases every set.

 It is called the Live Round because this round will be scored in real-time!
-All teams gather in large rooms, where several tables will be set up with graders and questions.
-When the round starts, each team sends one person to pick up the first set of questions and then return back to their team.
-The team works together to solve these 3 questions, and when the team is done, they send someone to submit their answers and recieve the next set of questions.
-Answers may not be changed after they are submitted, and answers will be graded on the spot, with the results immediately displayed on screens and projectors around the room.
+Teams will recieve one set of 3 at a time and when the team is done with a set, they will submit their answers and receive the next set of questions.
+Answers may not be changed after they are submitted, and answers will be graded on the spot, with the results immediately displayed online.

 We designed our scoring system to give more points to harder questions, as well as to prevent ties.
 Each person’s individual score comes from the Individual Round, while the team overall score depends on the average of Individual Round scores, the Team Round score, and the Live Round score, with each component equally important.